“It pleases me and seems right that what is of value and wisdom to one man

 I have combined my love of poetry with my work in comics by getting poets and artists to work together in new “poetry comics” collaborations.
 I recently edited the UK's first book on poetry comics for Sidekick Books: Over the Line: An Introduction to Poetry Comics.
 Alan Moore was kind enough to say: “I really can't recommend this venture highly enough”.

-I also helped found, and am now director of, the annual Free Verse: Poetry Book Fair, which in some ways I like to think of as a comic-con for poets.
-The fair is now entering its 8th year and is going from strength to strength, now under the umbrella of the Poetry Society.
+I also helped found and, until recently, was director of the annual Free Verse: Poetry Book Fair, which is entering its 8th year and is going from strength to strength, now under the umbrella of the Poetry Society.